Question: What is a Phytotarian?

 Many phytonutrients are denatured by high heat, so eating raw plants for part of the diet is one of the best ways to insure that you consume enough of these vital nutrients in sufficient quantities.

-Adopting a phytotarian eating style is different from being a vegan or vegetarian as one can eat mostly plants and still have animal products in a very small quantities, if desired (yet some phytotarians never eat flesh).
-Regardless, 95% of the time, the daily eating style of most phytotarians is actually identical to a committed vegetarian or vegan.
+Adopting a phytotarian eating style is different from being a vegan or vegetarian as one can eat mostly plants and still have animal products in a smaller quantities, if desired (some phytotarians never eat flesh, eggs, or milk).
+Regardless, 90% of the time, the daily eating style of most phytotarians is actually identical to a committed vegetarian or vegan.

 The phytotarian concept is similar to the related concept of flexitarian; however, the emphasis is on an eating style that consciously maximizes phytonutrients and fiber, both which are found only within plants.